Jun 05, 2023

 Bringing Dependents to the US

-International students newly admitted or currently enrolled at Florida Poly may be eligible to have a legal dependent (spouse or unmarried children under the age of 21) accompany or later join them in the US.
+International students newly admitted or currently enrolled at Florida Poly may be eligible to have a legal dependent (spouse or unmarried children under 21) accompany or later join them in the US.

-• Eligible dependents may remain in the US as long as the principal visa holder maintains valid status.
+• Eligible dependents may remain in the US if the principal visa holder maintains a valid status.

-• Children dependents lose eligibility once they reach the age of 21 and must either return to their home country or change their visa status for eligibility to remain in the US.
+• For most NIV statuses, children dependents lose eligibility once they reach the age of 21 and must either return to their home country or change their visa status for eligibility to remain in the US.

 F-2 Dependent Visa